cjfuller/iheap/README.md

 #### Examining a heap:

-`(heap-peek h)` returns the first element of a heap without returning it.
+`(heap-peek h)` returns the first element of a heap without removing it.

 `(heap-find-pos h elt)` finds the position where `elt` would be inserted into heap `h`.
 Returns `(values index prev-elt)` where `index` is the position where the insertion would happen and `prev-elt` is the element just before the insertion point.
 (Note that this is not a particularly efficient search.)